|Founded||1999 by Darkademic, Insathius and Metaphoric|

-We normally only accept applicants aged 18 and older (average age of the guild is 28), and want members who take gaming seriously enough to play competitively, but not seriously enough to rage or get upset about it.
+We normally only accept applicants aged 18 and older, and want members who take gaming seriously enough to play competitively, but not seriously enough to rage or get upset about it.

 Our rules are mostly common sense and we ask for a reasonable level of activity from all of our members.

 The Dark Reavers clan was founded on September 21st 1999 by Darkademic, Insathius and Metaphoric for the game Command & Conquer: Tiberian Sun.
 This small RTS clan played Tiberian Sun for a few months, then decided to switch to the popular Half-Life mod Team Fortress Classic.
 The clan recruited many new members and had a great time playing TFC competitively.
 In November 2000, due to a declining interest in TFC and the ensuing difficulties arranging matches, the clan retired from TFC and many of its members moved on.

 Over the next few years the remaining [DkR] members focused on playing various online RPGs, most notably Diablo II and Neverwinter Nights.
 Some great times were had playing these games, including the tragic yet hilarious one-shotting of Darkademic by Mephisto in Diablo II's hardcore mode.
 The clan also played Command & Conquer Generals and had a small internal league.